kleok/FLOODPY/README.md

 Algorithms implemented in the software are described in details at our publication.
 If FLOMPY was useful for you, we encourage you to cite the following work.

 Karamvasis, K., & Karathanassi, V. (2021).
 FLOMPY: An Open-Source Toolbox for Floodwater Mapping Using Sentinel-1 Intensity Time Series.
-Water, XXXX (under review)
+Water, XXXX

 ## 4. Contact us
 Feel free to open an issue, comment or pull request.
 We would like to listen to your thoughts and your recomendations.
 Any help is very welcome!